 In particular, the cost management effectiveness of enterprises is poor, leading to high incurred costs and limited operational effectiveness.
-The application of management accounting techniques in management not only supports managers in making timely and accurate decisions but also helps enterprises optimize costs, improve productivity, increase profits, and enhance operational effectiveness
+MAP assist managers in making timely and accurate decisions, while improving cost efficiency, productivity, profitability, and overall operational performance.

-This study aims to identify and measure the extent of the impact of various factors on the application of MAP in enterprises in Binh Dinh province and to analyze the impact of MAP application on the operational effectiveness of these enterprises.
+This study aims to identify and measure the extent of the impact of various factors on the application of MAPs in enterprises in Binh Dinh province and to analyze the impact of MAP application on the operational effectiveness of these enterprises.
 The results of this study will provide managers with a basis to enhance the implementation of MAP in enterprise management.